mesosphere/dcos-commons/docs/pages/operations-guide.md

 ## Secrets

 Enterprise DC/OS provides a secrets store to enable access to sensitive data such as database passwords, private keys, and API tokens.
 DC/OS manages secure transportation of secret data, access control and authorization, and secure storage of secret content.

+**Note:** The SDK supports secrets in Enterprise DC/OS 1.10 onwards (not in Enterprise DC/OS 1.9).
 [Learn more about the secrets store](https://docs.mesosphere.com/1.9/security/secrets/).

 **Note:** Dcos-commons SDK supports secrets in Enterprise DC/OS 1.10 upwards (The SDK does not support secrets in Enterprise DC/OS 1.9).